 - How was the communication with your builder?

-- How did the builder handle and fix issues that came up during the build?
+- How did the builder handle and fix any issues that came up during or after the build?

-If you are new to an area or don’t have any friends/family that have built a home locally, you can find builders through your local home builders association (search here).
+If you’re new to an area or you don’t have any friends or family that have built a home locally, you can start finding builders through a simple Google search or through your local home builders association.

-Building a home is a lengthy and involved project, so you want to feel REALLY GOOD about your builder!
-Usually, the best decisions are made with your gut … so GO WITH YOUR GUT!
+Building a home is a lengthy and involved project, so you want to feel REALLY GOOD about your builder because you are going to spend A LOT of time with them.

 WHAT MAKES A GOOD HOME BUILDER?

-On the other hand, there are some red flags to look out for when interviewing potential builders.
+On the other hand, there are some red flags for you to look out for when interviewing potential builders.

-- Doesn’t provide a contract for you to sign
+- doesn’t provide a contract for you to sign, and/or

 NEVER be afraid to ask your builder (or potential builders) questions!
 Ask ANY and ALL questions that you need to be answered.
-Below are 15 questions to get you started.
-I imagine you might think of a few more!
+And like I said, if your builder gives you push-back, that can be a red flag.

 - How many of your homes come in over budget?
 What about under budget?